vais-ral/CIL-Docs/docs/buildandtestautomation.rst

   * Source code management -> [x] Git ->

     - Repositories, Repository URL: ``https://github.com/vais-ral/CCPi-[module_name].git``
-.. note:: Note that repository url ends with `.git` suffix.
-    Otherwise notification from github are ignored.

     - Branches to build, branch specifier: ``*/master``
-.. note:: Note that only master branch
-    will be built.

     - Additional Behaviours, Check out to specific local branch
-.. note:: *Check out to specific local branch*
-    settings ensures that branch is identified e.g. as refs/heads/master.
-This is used to determine whether and how to upload binaries. master branch are uploaded, non-master branch (pull requests) are built only.

   * Build triggers, [x] Github hook trigger for GITScm polling
   * Execute shell::